rafizadehn/PHSX815_Project1/README.md

 The velocity measurements are made by the `rng.MaxBoltz.py` python file.
 This file requires python3 to run, and includes the following packages listed at the top of the script:

 ```
-{
   import sys
   import numpy as np
   import matplotlib.pyplot as plt
   from scipy.special import erf
   from scipy.interpolate import interp1d as interp
-}
 ```

-To run this script from the terminal, run:
+To run this script from the terminal in linux, run:

 > $ python3 rng_MaxBoltz.py